Where were the Journey to the Center of the Earth movies filmed? Carlsbad Caverns, Hawaii, Iceland, and studio magic – fake rocks, real caverns.

 - Winnipeg, Manitoba: Additional “special edition” pickups (yes, really)

 Where was Journey 2 filmed?
 Primarily on the island of Oʻahu, Hawaii, starting in late 2010.
-Waimea Bay Beach Park served as the location for the helicopter scenes.
+Waimea Bay Beach Park served as the location for the helicopter scenes and the ATV chase sequence was filmed at Kualoa Ranch (Hollywood’s Hawaii Backlot).

 Where was it filmed?